simplworld/simpl.world.website/_docs/demo.md

 Please enter email address for staff user:
 ```

-`simpl-games-api` is now up and running.
+You've created the Django users needed to run the game.
 You can now exit and close that window.

 ```bash
 exit